damarising/warri-emmanuel-/WFS-Server-working-with-ArcGIS-Data-Interoperability-Extensions.md

 `

 Here is a layer definition that is known to work.
-Critical elements seem to be DUMP true, specifying the extent, specifying the ows and wfs titles and online resource, and specifying the types of the data columns (for WFS)
+Critical elements seem to be DUMP true, specifying the extent, specifying the ows and wfs titles and online resource, and specifying the types of the data columns (for WFS).
+Note that the "gml_fieldname_type" entries should specify "xsd:double", if you want ARCGIS to be able to actually plot the data.
+Any other description causes ARCGIS to interpret the values as strings, and you won't be able to do any thematic maps.

 `